· · ·

 • Get Your Guide is my place to go for searching and booking tours and excursions, especially when I travel solo.

-• World Nomads travel insurance.
+• World Nomads and EKTA travel insurance.
 I like them because they have quite extensive coverage of different activities.

 • Go City is a perfect site for booking bucket list experiences and attractions all in one to avoid paying for multiple tickets.
 Easy and saves money.
+You can even save 50%.

-• Trip Advisor– amazing for good quality recommendations.
+• Trip Advisor amazing for good quality recommendations.

 • Skyscanner is a perfect website for searching flight routes and comparing prices.